camjw/gopress/README.md

 		{
 			"testfile": "the name of your test file i.e. account_page", "regexes": [
-				"a regexp matching files which should trigger a retesting" ]
+				"a regexp matching files which should trigger a retesting", .
+				.
+			]
 		},
 		.